-Here are some of the top Richmond schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and New Horizons (47 courses).
+Here are some of the top Richmond schools offering training, including Certstaffix (68 courses), New Horizons (47 courses), and University of Richmond (3 courses).

 The University of Richmond Bootcamp offers part-time courses web development, data analytics, and cybersecurity in Richmond, Virginia.
 The bootcamps are offered through the University of Richmond School of Professional & Continuing Studies in partnership with Trilogy Education Services.